Discover which marketplace is best for your online business by looking at the pros and cons of the world’s most popular eCommerce platforms.

 Amazon, on the other hand, simply lists items at the price they sell for, and that’s that.
 Overall, this isn’t a huge difference, simply due to the fact that you should almost always be listing your items at a fixed price, regardless of the marketplace you choose.

 Auction-style is much less reliable and is more for people selling one-off items around the house.

 One of the most important considerations when deciding between eBay and Amazon is how much it will cost you.
 I’m talking about the fee you’re charged for every sale you make.

 Amazon and eBay both charge a fee any time you sell something on their platform, but the exact amount you have to pay might differ between the two platforms.

 Every time you pay a fee, you’re eating into your profit margin so it’s important to do the math and see which delivers the best bang for buck.

-They charge a 10% final value fee for most items, but there are exceptions.
+They charge a 12.9% up to $7,500 and 2.35% on the portion of the sale over $7,500 final value fee for most items, but there are exceptions.
 For instance, if you sell a guitar, they only take 3.5% of the final value of your sale.